Withered Hand

 Dan Willson (born 23 July 1974), also known by his stage name Withered Hand, is an Edinburgh-based indie rock musician.
-He lived in Bishops Stortford during the 1990s and played guitar for local band Tin Foil Circus.

 His first studio album, Good News, was released in 2009 in Scotland, and re-released in 2011 on Absolutely Kosher Records in the United States.
-His second album, entitled New Gods, was released in March 2014 through Fortuna Pop Records in the UK and Slumberland Records in the USA.
-He performed at the South by Southwest festival in Austin, Texas in 2011 and 2014, as part of the Scottish Showcase.
+His second album, titled New Gods, was released in March 2014 through Fortuna Pop Records in the UK and Slumberland Records in the USA.
+He performed at the South by Southwest festival in Austin, Texas in 2011 and 2014 as part of the Scottish Showcase.
+His third solo album, How To Love, was released in 2023.

 Early life

-Willson was raised as a Jehovah's Witness in Scotland as well as in Bishop's Stortford in England.
-As a kid, he was not permitted to attend school assemblies, birthday parties or Christmas celebrations.
+Willson was raised as a Jehovah's Witness in Scotland and in Bishop's Stortford in England, where he played guitar for local band Tin Foil Circus.
+As a child, he was not permitted to attend school assemblies, birthday parties or Christmas celebrations.
 Willson was worried throughout his childhood that his voice was too high so he didn't begin singing until his late twenties, and he originally wanted to be a visual artist.
 He has been based in Edinburgh since 1996.

 Musical career

-Willson began his solo musical career at age 30, after one of his close friends died and his wife bought him a guitar for his 30th birthday.
-Willson studied at Art College in London, and moved to Edinburgh with his then-girlfriend, to whom he is now married, in 1996.
-Shortly thereafter, Willson tried his hand at being a visual artist, but eventually abandoned his work in the field.
-He attributes this in part to his "lack of success in expressing myself visually."
+Willson studied at Art College in London and moved to Edinburgh with his then-girlfriend, now-wife, in 1996.
+Shortly thereafter, he tried his hand at being a visual artist, but eventually abandoned his work in the field.
+He attributed this in part to his "lack of success in expressing myself visually".
 He was guitarist in Edinburgh band Barrichello, which he joined in 1999.
 This band broke up amicably in 2002.
 His second band was known as Squits, and later became a short-lived art rock group named Peanut.
-He was also a member of the short lived anti-folk group The Love Gestures alongside Cammy Watt of Enfant Bastard and Neil Pennycook of Meursault.
+He was also a member of the short-lived anti-folk group The Love Gestures alongside Cammy Watt of Enfant Bastard and Neil Pennycook of Meursault.

+Willson began his solo musical career at age 30, after a close friend died and Willson's wife bought him a guitar for his 30th birthday.

 Willson has said that his upbringing as a Jehovah's Witness "gave [his] fledgling artistic temperament a lot to think about", and that since he was taught that the world would end very soon, he began to "read everything as a sign".
 The first song he ever wrote as Withered Hand was "Cornflake".
 He has cited Teenage Fanclub and Eugenius as two of the bands he listened to most often growing up, and as the reason why he was so glad that the Eugenius frontman Eugene Kelly appeared on New Gods.
 Willson, in fact, named his son after Kelly.